kkong99/puam-api-docs/objects.md

 A listing of pieces of interpretive content related to the object that have been produced by the museum in the form of gallery labels, online web features, publications, etc.

 `remarks` - A string describing the origin of the text such as an exhibition or a publication.
 `textentryhtml` - The text itself, including html formatting for online display.
+`textpurpose` - A brief descriptor of the context in which this text was created.
 `texttype` - The type of text, such as gallery label.

 **titles**